BladePoint/InteractiveAudioDemo_HTML/README.md

 # InteractiveAudioDemo_HTML
 This is a web-based HTML demo of the Interactive Audio Engine implemented in JavaScript.
-You can see it in action here: https://www.newgrounds.com/portal/view/913019
+See it in action here:
+https://www.newgrounds.com/portal/view/913019
 https://bladepoint.heliohost.us/demo